ccao-data/data-architecture/dbt/README.md

   data problems
 * Parquet files representing metadata tables that can be uploaded to S3 for aggregate analysis
+* A list of emails to send for tests that are configured for notifications

 There are two instances when iasWorld data tests typically run: